Are You Getting Enough Vitamin A?

 If you do not fall into that category, however, then it’s highly likely you are not converting beta-carotene to vitamin A efficiently at all.
 The obvious answer to this dilemma is to get vitamin A from animal sources, and the simplest means is to take cod liver oil.

 Vitamin A is far too important for health for you to be deficient as a result of unknowingly not being able to convert beta-carotene to retinol, or due to the misconception that retinol is toxic.
 (Read more, Is Retinol Really Toxic?)

 But sadly, the “old remedy” of a spoonful of cod liver oil a day that mothers gave their children is no longer used as a result of the myth that retinol is toxic.

-However, advocates for vitamin A, as retinol, feel strongly that many of today’s medical conditions would disappear if this old remedy would make a comeback and be status quo once again!
+However, advocates for vitamin A, like retinol, feel strongly that many of today’s medical conditions would disappear if this old remedy would make a comeback and be status quo once again!